Research

 White-nose syndrome on a hibernating little brown myotis (Myotis lucifugus).
 Photo by Chris Hauer.

 Emerging infectious diseases pose an increasing global threat to wildlife species in several taxa.
-Our lab has focused primarily on white-nose syndrome, a devastating disease of hibernating bats caused by an invasive fungal pathogen.
-This disease has caused extensive mortality in affected hibernating bat species across much of North America.
-Our work in the lab has focused on the impacts of the disease on regional populations of bats, the ecological and behavioral responses of bats to the disease, and the identification of novel and effective means to manage the pathogen and protect wild bats from white-nose syndrome.
+Our lab has focused extensively on white-nose syndrome, a devastating disease of hibernating bats caused by an invasive fungal pathogen.
+This disease has killed millions of bats, reducing their beneficial roles in insect regulation, pest control, and the maintenance of rare cave communities.
+We are currently studying the impacts of white-nose syndrome on regional populations of bats, the ecological and behavioral responses of bats to the disease, and the identification of novel and effective means to manage the pathogen and protect wild bats from the worst effects of the disease.

 Ecological restoration within working landscapes